Book Group 2

 This group meets monthly on the first Monday of the month.

-The book for reading in April for discussion in May is 'A Boy in the Water' by Tom Gregory
+The book for reading in August for discussion in September is

 To see a list of books chosen by the group click on Books read